ntoll/ntoll.github.io/posts/why-computers-1.md

 will get both the matching stacks and any cards in the "Snap pool".
 The stakes have suddenly got higher.

-Things quieten down for a few rounds until Sam runs out of face-down cards to put onto his face-up stack.
-At this point he simply flips over his face-up stack and it becomes his face-down stack.
+Things quieten down for a few rounds until Penelope runs out of face-down cards to put onto her face-up stack.
+At this point she simply flips over her face-up stack and it becomes her face-down stack.
 Play continues as before.

 Eventually, after a few more calls of "SNAP", Penelope finds that she's run out of cards and so out of the game.